rivvalue/voia-docs/replit.md

 The system is a Flask web application with a multi-tiered architecture.
 The frontend uses Jinja2, Bootstrap 5 (dark theme), custom CSS, vanilla JavaScript, and Chart.js.
 The backend is Flask with SQLAlchemy ORM, designed for scalability from SQLite to PostgreSQL.
 AI integration, primarily via OpenAI API, handles natural language processing, sentiment analysis, and conversational surveys (VOÏA), supplemented by TextBlob.

 Key architectural decisions and features:
 -   **UI/UX**: Multi-step survey forms, interactive dashboards, chat-style interfaces for conversational surveys, and Rivvalue Inc. branding with a professional blue color scheme.
+Modern sidebar navigation with dark gradient theme and VOÏA red accents, mobile responsiveness, and active state highlighting.
+The Settings Hub features a 4-card layout (Account Settings, User Management, Data Management, System Settings) with reusable components.
 -   **Technical Implementations**:
     -   **Survey Collection**: Multi-step forms with dynamic follow-up questions and real-time validation.
     -   **AI Analysis Engine**: Sentiment analysis, key theme extraction, churn risk assessment, growth opportunity identification, and NPS-based growth factor analysis.